Wilworks/Animal-Faces-Classification-Dogs-Cats-and-WildLife/README.md

 - Training and validation loss over epochs
 - Training and validation accuracy over epochs

+**Note:** If validation accuracy appears >100% in the output, this is due to a calculation bug where percentages are applied twice.
+The actual accuracy is the displayed value divided by 100 (e.g., 192.23% = 92.23%).
+To fix, remove the `* 100` from the validation accuracy calculation in the training loop.

 ## License

 This project is open-source.
 Feel free to use and modify.